cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 ## Explicit Subjects with `expect`

-Using `expect` allows you to pass in a specific subject and make an assertion on the specified subject.
+Using `expect` allows you to pass in a specific subject and make an assertion about it.
 These assertions are more commonly used when writing unit tests, but can also be used when writing integration tests.

 ```js
 // the explicit subject here is the boolean: true